core-wg/senml-spec/draft-jennings-core-senml.md

 # Acknowledgement

-We would like to thank Lisa Dusseault, Joe Hildebrand, Lyndsay Campbell, Martin Thomson, John Klensin, Bjoern Hoehrmann, and Carsten Bormann for their review comments.
+We would like to thank Lisa Dusseault, Joe Hildebrand, Lyndsay Campbell, Martin Thomson, John Klensin, and Bjoern Hoehrmann for their review comments.

 --- back